Arizona vs. Alabama: Sportsbook promo codes, odds, spread, over/under - December 20

 - Odds to win the national championship: +1000

-- Bookmakers rate Arizona lower (second-best in college basketball) than the computer rankings do (best).
+- In terms of its odds to win the national championship (+1000), Arizona is second-best in the country.
+It is one spot higher than that, best, according to computer rankings.

-- The Wildcats have had the -biggest change in terms of their national championship odds, improving from +2000 at the beginning of the season to +1000.
+- The Wildcats have experienced the -biggest change in terms of their national championship odds, improving from +2000 at the start of the season to +1000.

-- Arizona's chances of winning the national championship, based on its odds, are 9.1%.

 Check out all the futures bets available at BetMGM!